galaxyproject/galaxy-hub/src/admin/index.md

 admin_users = user1@example.com,user2@example.com
 ```

-When an admin user logs into Galaxy, they will see an "Admin" menu item in the top Galaxy menu bar which will take them to the Galaxy Admin page with an administration panel that looks similar to the picture below.
-Note that not all the options have to be present as some of them depend on the configuration of your Galaxy.
+When an admin user logs into Galaxy, they will see an "Admin" menu item in the top Galaxy menu bar which will take them to the Galaxy Admin page with an administration panel.

 ## Deploying